openstack/ironic-python-agent/doc/source/install/index.rst

 You can pass a variety of flags to IPA on start up to change its behavior.

-* ``--standalone``: This disables the initial lookup and heartbeats to Ironic.
-  Lookup sends some information to Ironic in order to determine Ironic's node UUID for the node.
-Heartbeat sends periodic pings to Ironic to tell Ironic the node is still running.
-These heartbeats also trigger parts of the deploy and cleaning cycles.
-This flag is useful for debugging IPA without an Ironic installation.

 * ``--debug``: Enables debug logging.